 Change Fatigue is Inevitable.
-What To Do About It.
+Here’s What To Do About It.

 As exciting and vibrant as it is, change is difficult.
-Business requires strategy, process, and structure, but at the end of the day, it’s about people.
-Leadership in an environment of ongoing transformation requires perspective, imagination, and inclusiveness because for every decision, there is a person impacted and a cultural implication.
+Effective operations require strategy, process, and structure, but, at its core, it’s about people.
+Leadership in an environment of ongoing transformation requires perspective, imagination, and inclusiveness because, for every decision, there is a person and a culture impacted.

-If you are not preparing your organizations for change every day, you are missing your first opportunity to combat change fatigue.
+If you are not preparing your organization for change every day, you are missing your first opportunity to combat change fatigue.
 In the past, an organizational transformation was a moment—an event with a beginning and an end.

-In his best-selling 1996 book Leading Change, John Kotter emphasized the importance of “quick wins” to build momentum within teams.
-The world has changed dramatically in the last 20 years.
+In his 1996 best-selling book Leading Change, John Kotter emphasized the importance of “quick wins” to build momentum within teams.
+But the world has changed dramatically in the intervening 27 years.
 The pace of change has accelerated tremendously, such that successful organizations are always in a state of change.
 The constancy of innovation and the definition of momentum have turned quick wins into an everyday pursuit.
 That can be a real source of change fatigue.
 The issue is all the more real because today’s organizations are predominantly comprised of a multi-generational workforce that does not necessarily respond to the opportunities and challenges of transformation in a cohesive manner.

-Successful leaders are future focused.
-The market is always changing, the competition is always innovating.
-To keep up, people have to do their job and participate in the pursuit of alternate futures.
-Fatigue may be inevitable.
-As a leader, it’s your responsibility to remain attuned to the mood of the organization and to find ways to communicate and support the individuals who are keeping the organization moving forward.
+Successful leaders are future-focused.
+The market is always changing, and the competition is always innovating.
+To keep up, people have to do their job while participating and keeping up with a future that seems to be in constant flux.
+Fatigue is inevitable.
+As a leader, it’s your responsibility to remain attuned to the mood of the organization and to find ways to communicate and support the individuals who keep the organization moving forward.

 Know why you are transforming.
 The fastest way to undermine a successful organizational transformation is to lack understanding.
 Building a knowledge base for change may be difficult.
 But leaders must understand the major components of the transformation and be able to communicate the WHY behind the decision.
 Your team wants to know WHY they need to change, particularly if the business is doing well.
 If the reasoning and potential of the change make sense to you, you can help your team to get behind the decision.

-Remember, the language you use as a leader matters.
+The language you use as a leader matters.
 Changing the organization may cause people to do different things, take on new roles, or even lose their jobs.
 Remind your organization that they are a team—working together toward a shared desire to win.